 Although in the single, Tasuku Hatanaka is credited as the “performer and creator”, I really wonder in what did he have his hand.
 May have been the concept or the set of songs – mood, tempo, etc. – for this release.

 However, besides that remark in the single’s booklet, we will never know what exactly did he do in the creation of this release.

 In my opinion, Lantis should hand him full control over his music.
 Let him compose, let him choose who to work with.

-It really pains me that such a talented singer is being wasted at a music label that doesn’t really know which direction to take with him, instead making him try everything and, 3 years since his debut, he is yet to have a sound that his fans can call his, a sound that even non-fans can associate to him.
+It really pains me that such a talented singer is being wasted at a music label that doesn’t really know which direction to take with him, instead of making him try everything and, 3 years since his debut, he is yet to have a sound that his fans can call him, a sound that even non-fans can associate to him.

 DYING WISH kicked off on a really wrong foot, however, it got back on its feet and almost made up for the composition and production blunders in the title track.